Gonzalo Higuaín: 2016–17 season

 After a month of transfer speculation, on 26 July 2016, Higuaín transferred to rivals Juventus for a fee of €90 million paid in two installments, making him the most expensive South American footballer of all time (until Neymar's transfer to Paris Saint-Germain in 2017); his transfer fee was the highest ever paid by an Italian team (until Cristiano Ronaldo's transfer to Juventus in 2018) and also the highest of a player transferring within any domestic league (until Kylian Mbappé's transfer to Paris Saint-Germain in 2018).
 Three days after his move, Higuaín stated that his reason for moving to Juventus was because of his relationship with Napoli's chairman Aurelio De Laurentiis.

 On 20 August, Higuaín scored the winning goal on his Juventus debut in their opening match against Fiorentina of a 2–1 home win.
 On 10 September, he scored a brace in a 3–1 home win over Sassuolo.
 On 29 October, he scored the winning goal against his former team, Napoli, but did not celebrate his goal, in a 2–1 home win.
 On 5 April 2017, Higuaín scored twice against Napoli in the 2016–17 Coppa Italia second semi-final leg to put Juventus through to the final 5–4 on aggregate, in spite of a 3–2 away loss.
 The following week, he became the first player to score more than 20 goals in his debut season for Juventus since John Charles and Omar Sívori had managed the same feat during the 1957–58 Serie A season, when he scored a brace against Chievo.
 On 15 April, Higuaín scored both goals in a 2–0 away win against Pescara, which included his 200th league goal in Europe.
-On 3 June, Higuaín started in the Champions League Final, but Juventus were defeated 4–1 by defending champions Real Madrid; he set up Mario Mandžukić's temporary equaliser in the first half.
+On 3 June, Higuaín started in the Champions League Final, but Juventus were defeated 4–1 by defending champions, Higuaín's former club, Real Madrid; he set up Mario Mandžukić's temporary equaliser in the first half.